 Absorption of Light

 When growing plants outdoors, the sun provides a plant’s pigment molecules with the full spectrum of light it needs to grow naturally.
 Now when you’re talking about artificial grow lights, these have to be made to provide plants with the spectra of light it needs to photosynthesize.
-This is the exact same spectrum that humans can visibly “see” – 700 nm to 400 nm.
+This is the same spectrum that humans can visibly “see”, about 400 nm to 400 nm.
 Scientists refer to this range as photosynthetically-active radiation.

 A plant absorbs blue light(400 nm – 500nm) and red light(620nm – 720nm) in the greatest concentrations.
 Illustrated below is a graph of the light spectrums that plants absorb the most and least of: